How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • Acute infectious diseases;

-• Pregnancy and lactation.
+• Pregnancy and lactation period.

 4. The bath should not be taken on an empty stomach;

-5. Reception frequency - every other day;
+5. Frequency of administration: every other day;

 Soda.
 Soda baths